MFG Lite - System DB and Login Implementation

 Rules

-• One user = one active session.
+• One user can have only one active session.

-• New login invalidates previous login.
+• A new login automatically invalidates the previous session.

 Flow

-New Login
+User Login

-Old Session Invalid
+Previous Session Becomes Invalid

-Phase 7 : HTTP Cookie Client Handling
+Phase 7 : HTTP-only Cookie & Client Handling

 Objective